-Defining the ‘scope’ for ISMS (Information Security Management System) is one of the most important and basic requirements for implementing the ISO 27001 standard.
+Defining your ISMS scope (Information Security Management System) is one of the most important and basic requirements for implementing the ISO 27001 standard.
 While it looks like a straightforward requirement, many organizations get it wrong and as a result, get into more trouble than they bargained for.

 According to the requirements of ISO 27001, the ‘scope’ defines all the information and processes that you intend to protect under ISMS.
 It doesn’t matter where this information is stored, how many users have access to the information, or how regularly it is updated and backed up.
 Once you include the information in the scope, it comes into the ambit of ISMS.